Star formation and molecular gas properties of post-starburst galaxies: Results

 Standard galaxy evolution scenario suggests that the termination of star formation is the result of the exhaustion of the molecular gas reservoir, which can be depleted by star formation, stellar feedback, or AGN feedback (e.g., \citealt{hopkins06}).
 Recent studies challenged this picture, by finding significant molecular gas reservoirs in systems that were selected to have post-starburst signatures in optical wavelengths (e.g., \citealt{french15, rowlands15, alatalo16b, yesuf17, yesuf20b}).
 For example, \citet{french15} detected CO emission in 53\% of their post-starburst galaxies, finding molecular gas fractions that are consistent with star-forming galaxies. \citet{alatalo16b} detected CO emission in 90\% of their post-starbursts, and found molecular gas fractions that are even larger than those found by \citet{french15}.
 More recent studies combined the molecular gas measurements with optically-derived SFHs to study the evolution of the molecular gas reservoir as the starburst ages.
-In particular, \citet{french18} found a significant decline in the molecular gas fraction as a function of the post-burst age, which they attributed to AGN feedback. \citet{li19} found a significant decline in the star formation efficiency (SFR/$M_{\mathrm{H_2}}$) as a function of the post-burst age, suggesting that SFR is decoupled from $M_{\mathrm{H_2}}$ and declines faster, possibly also due to AGN feedback.
+In particular, \citet{french18} found a significant decline in the molecular gas fraction as a function of the post-burst age, which they attributed to AGN feedback (see also \citealt{bezanson22}). \citet{li19} found a significant decline in the star formation efficiency (SFR/$M_{\mathrm{H_2}}$) as a function of the post-burst age, suggesting that SFR is decoupled from $M_{\mathrm{H_2}}$ and declines faster, possibly also due to AGN feedback.
+Finally, several studies found that post-starburst galaxies are offset from the Kennicutt--Schmidt (KS) relation \citep{kennicutt98_ks}, with SFRs that are suppressed by a factor of $\sim$10 compared to galaxies with similar gas surface densities \citep{french15, smercina18, li19, smercina22}.

-In this section we use the far-infrared SFRs to show that the molecular gas mass in post-starburst candidates is consistent with their SFR, and that systems that were reported to have large molecular gas reservoirs with respect to their (optical) SFR host in fact obscured star-forming regions.
-We then show that the recently discovered trends between SFR, $M_{\mathrm{H_2}}$ and the post-burst age are the direct result of the SFR(far-infrared)-$M_{\mathrm{H_2}}$ correlation and the usage of inaccurate optical SFRs.
-Therefore, these trends do not trace the true evolution of the molecular gas reservoir with the starburst age.
-The results presented in this section are consistent with the common galaxy evolution picture, where the decrease in SFR is due to the consumption of molecular gas by the starburst (e.g., \citealt{rowlands15}).
+In light of our discovery that many systems selected as post-starburst host in fact obscured star formation (\citealt{baron22} and section \ref{s:results:obscured_SF}), in this section we revisit previous results regarding the molecular gas properties of post-starburst galaxies.
+In section \ref{s:results:SFR_MH2} we study the SFR-$M_{\mathrm{H_2}}$ relation.
+In section \ref{s:results:SFE_PBage} we examine the star formation efficiency and its relation to the post-burst age, and in section \ref{s:results:KS} we present the Kennicutt--Schmidt (KS) relation.